The Superintendent Pharmacist must be satisfied that overall governance, systems and processes for handling COVID-19 vaccines are:

 Differences between the vaccines

-A Public Health England guide summarises the key differences.
+A UK Health Security Agency (UKHSA) guide summarises the key differences.

 Further advice on multiple vaccines